 Full adherents will accept data from OECD countries generated under MAD conditions.
 Equally, since they can ensure that their test facilities produce safety data work of comparable rigor and quality as test facilities throughout OECD, member countries will accept their data.
 This removes a potential non-tariff trade barrier between non-members and OECD countries for marketing chemicals that would have been caused by different standards and verification procedures.
 It also opens up the possibility for producers in OECD countries to have safety tests for their chemicals undertaken in adhering non-member economies.

-* Note: Full adherence for Argentina and Brazil only applies to industrial chemicals, pesticides and biocides
+* Note: Full adherence for Argentina only applies to industrial chemicals, pesticides and biocides